waynemoir/waynemoir.com/_posts/2012-01-12-quick-tips-on-trademarking-logos.md

 ---
 title: Quick Tips on Trademarking Logos
-author: wayne.moir
 layout: default
 categories:
-- Asides
+- Web development
 tags:
 - Copyright
 - Legal
 - Logos
+- Asides
 ---
-#
+# Quick Tips on Trademarking Logos

 When creating logos suitable for trademarking it is important to provide the client with a simplified version of the logo, that is with all colour and gradients removed.
 The reasoning behind this is that if the logo were to be copied and a different colour used this may be seen as enough to qualify the copy as a new logo.